vajjhala/chat-server/README.md

 Note-1:

-I have made a few minor changes to the protocol messgaes, I had to mae these changes account for Python multi-threading, which does not include synchronization (like Java) and this had to be implemented using Locks:
+I have made a few minor changes to the protocol messgaes, I had to make these changes to account for Python multi-threading, which does not include synchronization (like Java) and this had to be implemented using Locks:

 For example: Each protocol message ends with a semi-colon, this is used to seperate the messages recieved by the client-buffer.

-For this reason I would recommend my server and client against each other and not with some other Java code because this will break complatiblity.
+For this reason I would recommend my server and client against each other and not with some other Java code because this will break compatability.

 Note-2:
 ```